silverstripe/silverstripe-omnipay/docs/en/ExtensionHooks.md

  - `onVoid` called when a payment was successfully voided/cancelled via Omnipay.
 You'll get the `ServiceResponse` as parameter.
  - `onCancelled` called then a payment was cancelled by the user (eg. user cancelled offsite payment).
 This is not an action that goes through Omnipay, so there's no parameter here.
  - `updateCMSFields` standard SilverStripe hook to update CMS fields.

+### PaymentGatewayController

+ - `updatePaymentFromRequest` called for every request that goes to the PaymentGatewayController.
+Can be used to return a Payment object from the request data.
+Needed for enabling [static routes](StaticRoutes.md)
+ - `updatePaymentActionFromRequest` called for every request to the PaymentGatewayController.
+Can be used to set the payment action from the incoming request-data.
+Sometimes needed for [static routes](StaticRoutes.md)

 ### PaymentService

  - `updateServiceResponse` every service response that is being generated from the different services will be passed through this callback.
 You'll get the `ServiceResponse` as parameter.